joernwell/large-jsonb-demo/Readme.md

   - Stop the Docker container
   - Remove the Docker volume

-The next call of `male start` will create a new, empty database.
+The next call of `make start` will create a new, empty database.

 ## Usage